 Jasper National Park

-One of the top Alberta tourist attractions is without a doubt are Canada’s National Parks!
-They are so incredible it almost feels wrong to include them so “casually” in this post.
+One of the most popular Alberta tourist attractions is definitely Canada’s National Parks!
+They are so amazing it almost feels wrong to include them so “informally” in this list.

-Jasper is also the site of the Maligne Canyon, Mount Edith Cavell, and the Columbia Icefields (more on those below).
+Jasper is also the site of the Maligne Canyon, Mount Edith Cavell (read more here), and the Columbia Icefields (more on those below).

 Maligne Canyon Trail